In an uncertain Egypt, street artists rein in their outrage

 "We still don't know where this is headed.
 The army is in power.
 We have a temporary president.
 We have to put our revolutionary feelings away, at least for now," he said.

-Sculptor Alaa Abdel Hameed, 27, has stopped a provocative art project he began last month: gluing onto street walls brightly colored plaques of the eagle from the armed forces' insignia, upside down.
+Sculptor Alaa Abdel Hameed, 27, has stopped a provocative art project he began last month: gluing onto street walls brightly coloured plaques of the eagle from the armed forces' insignia, upside down.

-After the military toppled Mursi on July 3, many of the eagles were ripped off by passers-by who chastised him for insulting the symbol of those they see as the nation's saviors.
+After the military toppled Mursi on July 3, many of the eagles were ripped off by passers-by who chastised him for insulting the symbol of those they see as the nation's saviours.

 Abdel Hameed relented, telling detractors: "If you don't like it, you can take them down."